aldiraspra/health-checks/README.md

 # health-checks
-Script to check the health of my computers
+Script to check the health of my computers.
+Boom.